StockSharp/doc/en/topics/Designer_Combine_Source_code_and_standard_elements.md

 }
 ```

-This code shows how to create a cube that has two incoming sockets and two outgoing.
+In this code, the cube has two incoming sockets and two outgoing sockets.
 Incoming sockets are defined by applying the [DiagramExternalAttribute](xref:StockSharp.Diagram.DiagramExternalAttribute) attribute to the method:

 ```cs
 [DiagramExternal]